 Russ Long has written over one hundred audio reviews for various industry periodicals and blogs and is currently a writer for Pro Sound News.
 He has also engineered and/or mixed multiple gold and platinum albums over the past three decades, and his work has been featured in a wide range of television shows and motion pictures.

-Russ: Who are your MixRoom clients, why do they choose Carl Tatz Design, and what are their expectations from working with you.
+Who are your MixRoom clients and why do they choose Carl Tatz Design?
+What are their expectations from working with you?